tdusenbury/Social-Network/README.md

 ## Installation

-****REWRITE*****In order to run this back-end, clone down the repository from GitHub.
-Once cloned, run `npm i` to install the stated dependencies.
-You will also have to create your own .env file for user id, name, and password.
-Then run `mysql -u root-p`, enter your password, and run `SOURCE db/schema.sql` to load your databases.
-Exit MySQL and return to terminal and type `npm run seed` to seed the database.
-Now you can type `npm run start` to connect to the server and view, add, or delete the contents of the database.
+In order to run this back-end, clone down the repository from GitHub.
+Once cloned, create and update a `.gitignore` file with the appropriate ignores, then in the terminal run `npm i` to install the stated dependencies.
+Then `npm run watch` to connect to the server and view, add, or delete the contents of the database.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Usage

-******REWRITE*****This is an example of the basic back-end needed to run an e-commerce business.
-A developer could easily use this as starter code to create what their client needs for their personal business.
+This is an example of the basic back-end needed to run a basic social network.
+A developer could easily use this as starter code to create a social network.